napakalas/NLIMED/README.md

 All indexes are already provided in this project.
 However, if you want to recreate all indexes you can use the following script on command prompt or terminal.
 Please be patient, it may take times to be finished.

 ### Indexing the pmr
-Download all required ontologies for indexing from (https://bioportal.bioontology.org/).
+Download all required ontology dictionaries for indexing from (https://bioportal.bioontology.org/).
 Preferably is csv files but obo files are working.
-List of ontologies:
+List of ontology dictionaries:
 'SO','PW','PSIMOD','PR','PATO','OPB','NCBITAXON','MAMO',
 'FMA','EFO','EDAM','ECO','CL','CHEBI','BTO','SBO',
 'UNIPROT','KEGG','EC-CODE','ENSEMBL','GO'